The Cleveland Browns announced on Saturday that the team has signed former Houston Texans running back Ben Tate.

 CBS Sports reports that the deal might be largely performance-based as he has struggled with injuries.
 The previous season the running back played through broken ribs.

 In the 2013 season Tate ran for 771 yards and four touchdowns, while averaging 4.3 yards a carry.
 Tate was drafted by the Texans in the 2010 season.

-"I'm just happy that everyone sees it kind of the way I see it, that I am the top running back in free agency without a doubt."
+Ahead of free agency, the RB spoke with Fox 26 Sports and sounded confident in his abilities.
+“I’m just happy that everyone sees it kind of the way I see it, that I am the top running back in free agency without a doubt.”